aureliusenterprise/doc_technical_manual/DOc/docs/source/Options/data_quality.rst

             result=conditional_unallowed_text(data, "conditional", "value", values, unallowed_text_item)

-This is the function we are using.
+This is the function used for this example.
 The inputs are is the dataframe, the name of the two columns, the values of the substrings and the unallowed text.

     conditional_unallowed_text(data, "conditional", "value", values, unallowed_text_item)